 The FDA approved Eliquis in 2013, two years after Pradaxa and one year after Xarelto.
 Sales of Eliquis grew from $146 million in 2013 to $774 million in 2014.
 But studies linked Pradaxa and Xarelto to a very dangerous side effect – uncontrollable bleeding.
 Patients on warfarin can take vitamin K to counteract bleeding, but there is no known antidote for next-generation anticoagulants.

-The manufacturer of Pradaxa settled thousands of lawsuits claiming the drug causes uncontrollable bleeding and death for $650 million in 2014.
+The manufacturer of Pradaxa settled thousands of lawsuits that claimed the drug causes uncontrollable bleeding and death for $650 million in 2014.
 Hundreds of lawsuits have been filed against the manufacturer of Xarelto claiming the drug caused the same side effect.
 Those cases have already been consolidated in multidistrict litigation.

-After being rejected twice by the FDA because of concerns with its association with bladder cancer, BMS finally received approval to market its Type 2 diabetes drug Farxiga (dapaglifozin) in January 2014.
-Farxiga is a sodium-glucose co-transporter 2 (SGLT2) inhibitor which stops glucose from being reabsorbed.
+After being rejected twice by the FDA because of concerns with its association with bladder cancer, BMS finally received approval to market its Type 2 diabetes drug Farxiga (dapagliflozin) in January 2014.
+Farxiga is a sodium-glucose co-transporter 2 (SGLT2) inhibitor that stops glucose from being reabsorbed.

-Less than a year after Farxiga entered the market, the FDA warned SGLT2 inhibitors could cause a potentially-fatal condition called ketoacidosis.
+Less than a year after Farxiga entered the market, the FDA warned that SGLT2 inhibitors could cause a potentially fatal condition called ketoacidosis.
 Other studies also indicated people taking Farxiga have a high risk of developing bladder cancer.

 Bristol-Myers Squibb has taken a hard hit in the last couple of years because of expirations on several of its most lucrative patents — including Plavix.

 Going forward, the company plans to focus on a strong research pipeline and double down on its “String of Pearls” strategy.
 The String of Pearls plan is an effort to accelerate discovery and development of new therapies by partnering with or acquiring both small and large pharmaceutical competitors.
-Today, more than 40 percent of BMS’s research pipeline comes from partnerships or alliances with other companies.
+Today, more than 40 percent of BMS’s research pipeline and 50 percent of its revenue come from partnerships or alliances with other companies.